hiddewie/template/README.md

 - `last`: the last item from the array, if it exists.
 - `contains(value)`: whether the array contains the value.
 - `unique`: remove all duplicates from the array.
+- `all`: true if all arguments are truthy, ∧.
+- `any`: true if any arguments are truthy, ∨.
+- `none`: true if all of the arguments are falsy.
+- `some`: true if any of the arguments are falsy.

 #### Dictionary functions